 Templeman’s Doom is often looked on as the saving grace of the 90’s Fantastic Four cartoon by most people.
 The uploader and maker of this video below, a compilation of Templeman’s Dooms best moments has even said that he hates the 90’s Fantastic Four cartoon, but still feels this has been the best version of the character seen outside of the comic books to date.

 Personally I wouldn’t say that Templeman is the only good thing about the second season the Fantastic Four.
-I think overall it was a good show and had it been allowed to continue it could have actually become the definitive version of the Fantastic Four overall.
+I think overall it was a good show, and had it been allowed to continue it could have actually become the definitive version of the Fantastic Four overall.

-I do agree though that Templeman’s Doom was the best thing in the show by far and really at the end of the day he is the only reason that the show is still remembered at all.
+I do agree however that Templeman’s Doom was the best thing in the show by far and really at the end of the day he is the only reason that the show is still remembered at all.

 Overall I would rank Templeman’s Doom among the top 5 90’s animated comic book villains, with the other 4 being Mark Hamill’s Joker, Clancy Brown’s Luthor, David Warner’s Ra’s Al Ghul and Michael Ironside’s Darkseid.